Venus, Cupid, Folly and Time: Scholarly debate

 The identity of the remaining figures is even more ambiguous.
-The old woman rending her hair (see detail at left) has been called Jealousy—though some believe her to represent the ravaging effects of syphilis.
+The desperate figure rending its hair (see detail at left) has been called Jealousy—though some believe her to represent the ravaging effects of syphilis as he misses most of his teeth.
 The creature at the right-hand side behind the innocent-looking putto, with a girl's face and a concealed sphinx-like body, her head twisted at an unnatural angle, her hands reversed, extending a honeycomb with her right hand, and hiding behind her back a scorpion's barb at the end of her long serpentine tail, may represent Pleasure and Fraud.
 There is, however, no consensus on these identifications.